Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 	![](images/datacenter-leftnav.png )

-4. Verify that your datacenter is registered and looks like the following: status = ok.
+4. Verify that your datacenter is registered and status is `{"status": "ok", "messages": []}`

 	![](images/datacenter.png )

 ## Install Wakari Compute

 This is where projects are stored and run.
 Adding multiple Wakari Compute machines allows one to scale-out horizontally to increase capacity.
 Projects can be created on individual compute nodes to spread the load.

 #### Set Variables and Change Permissions